thiblahute/meson-website/IDE-integration.md

     mesonintrospect.py --buildoptions

-To set the options, use the <tt>mesonconf.py</tt> binary.
+To set the options, use the `mesonconf.py` binary.

-Compilation and unit tests are done as usual by running the <tt>ninja</tt> and <tt>ninja test</tt> commands.
-A JSON formatted result log can be found in <tt>workspace/project/build/meson-logs/testlog.json</tt>.
+Compilation and unit tests are done as usual by running the `ninja` and `ninja test` commands.
+A JSON formatted result log can be found in `workspace/project/build/meson-logs/testlog.json`.

 When these tests fail, the user probably wants to run the failing test in a debugger.
 To make this as integrated as possible, extract the test test setups with this command.